Last Updated on March 21, 2021 by Julia Wilson

 How to get more fluids into a cat

-Some cats can be fussy when it comes to water; if you need to get more fluids into him you can try the following:
+Some cats can be fussy when it comes to water; if you need to get more fluids into them you can try the following:

 Switch to wet food: Domestic cats are descendants of desert-dwelling animals who obtained most of their water via their diet.
 Dry food only contains 10% water, compared to 70% of canned or raw.
 Many cats don’t make up the shortfall.